chamale-rac/turing/README.md

-# 🚀 grammar-server AKA Proyecto 2
+# 🚀 turing AKA Proyecto 3

-Implementation of grammar simplification (to CNF) and CYK algorithm.
+Implementation of a turing machine simulator (one tape and one cache supported).

-This interface works directly with [grammar-server (repository)](https://github.com/chamale-rac/grammar-server).
+This interface works directly with [turing-api (repository)](https://github.com/chamale-rac/turing-api).

 ## 📑 Index